 Human papillomavirus type 59

-A distinctive feature of the human papillomavirus type 59 in women can be called the fact that warts and condylomas affect not only the genitals, but also the anus and rectum, which increases the risk of getting anorectal cancer.
+A distinctive feature of human papillomavirus type 59 in women is that warts and condylomas affect not only the genitals, but also the anus and rectum, which increases the risk of developing anorectal cancer.

-Warts reach a fairly large size (up to 10 mm) and have a rough surface and uneven edges, which can be seen in the photo.
+Warts reach quite large sizes (up to 10 mm) and have a rough surface and uneven edges, which can be seen in the photo.

 Genital warts have a thin stalk and a pointed apex (see photo).
-The color of warts may differ from skin color.
+The color of condylomas may differ from the color of the skin.

 Papillomas are characterized by rapid growth and spread.

-Skin rashes (warts, warts and papillomas) can be easily seen during external and internal gynecological examination (see photo).
+Skin rashes (condylomas, warts and papillomas) can be easily seen during external and internal gynecological examination (see photo).

 Also, in the process of diagnosing HPV, colposcopy can be used - examination of the cervix with a special device - a colposcope, which allows you to enlarge the image several times and even display the image on a computer monitor.

-PCR is used both to confirm the presence of the human papillomavirus in the female body, and to identify its type.
+PCR is used both to confirm the presence of human papillomavirus in the female body and to identify its type.

-Also, all patients with suspected HPV are assigned a cytological examination.
+Also, all patients with suspected HPV are prescribed a cytological examination.

 How to treat human papillomavirus in women?